 Keeping Negativity Out Of Your Marriage

-Keeping your marriage free of negativity is not an easy venture, but it's so worth the effort.
-It soars your marriage to an everlasting stage that keeps getting better with time!
+Keeping your marriage free of negativity is not an easy venture, but it's so worth the effort!
+It soars your marriage to an everlasting stage that keeps getting better with time.
 Your marriage is one of the most profound relationships that you will ever have and deserves to be treated that way, every day.
+After all, negativity begets negativity and who needs that in their marriage?
+Absolutely no one!
+Listed below or some tips that can help you and your spouse keep negativity out of your marriage.

 Listed below or some tips that can help you and your spouse keep negativity out of your marriage.
 And as always, Keep It Hot!